madtempest/gw2pvo/README.md

 #  goodwe2pvoutput
 This script pulls data directly from the GoodWe inverter and sends it directly to PVOutput **without** using the SEMS portal.

 This version has been updated to work correctly in a Docker container and also comes with a Docker Compose reference.
-The container is available on Docker Hub under the name gw2pvo."
+The container is available on Docker Hub as a multi-arch image under the name gw2pvo."

 To support the Docker Compose reference, this script now uses environment variables.